Ḫilakku: Kingdom of Ḫilakku

-And, although the Neo-Assyrian Empire was a more distant threat to Ḫilakku and its western neighbour Ḫiyawa which were located to the west of the passes of the Amanus Mountains, Shalmaneser III had erected a gigantic statue of himself at the foot of these mountains as a warning that they were not safe from his forces.
-Therefore, Ḫilakku and Ḫiyawa feared that Shalmaneser III would attack them next should Pattin fall: during this time, Ḫilakku was ruled by the king Piḫirim, who along with his neighbour Katî of Ḫiyawa, also contributed troops to this alliance, which was however defeated by the Neo-Assyrian army.
+And, although the Neo-Assyrian Empire was a more distant threat to Ḫilakku and its western neighbour Ḫiyawa, which were located to the west of the passes of the Amanus Mountains, Shalmaneser III had erected a gigantic statue of himself at the foot of these mountains as a warning that they were not safe from his forces.
+Therefore, Ḫilakku and Ḫiyawa feared that Shalmaneser III would attack them next should Pattin fall: during this time, Ḫilakku was ruled by the king Piḫirim, who, along with his neighbour Katî of Ḫiyawa, also contributed troops to this alliance, which was, however, defeated by the Neo-Assyrian army.

-Katî of Ḫiyawa and Piḫirim of Ḫilakku had nonetheless manage to escape from this defeat with their troops unharmed, and Shalmaneser III at most only demanded tribute on them.
+Katî of Ḫiyawa and Piḫirim of Ḫilakku had nonetheless managed to escape from this defeat with their troops unharmed, and Shalmaneser III at most only demanded tribute from them.

-Although Shalmaneser III campaigned against Ḫiyawa in 839 BC, into the Tabalian region in 837 BC, and later campaigned into Ḫiyawa again in 834 and 833 BC, he however made no attempt to attack Ḫilakku, which was further to the west of his campaign route, as well as because Ḫilakku was more isolated and inaccessible due to ts rough terrain.
+Although Shalmaneser III campaigned against Ḫiyawa in 839 BC, into the Tabalian region in 837 BC, and later campaigned into Ḫiyawa again in 834 and 833 BC, he, however, did not attempt to attack Ḫilakku, which was further to the west of his campaign route, as well as because Ḫilakku was more isolated and inaccessible due to its rough terrain.

-The king Ḫalparuntiyas of Gurgum might have attacked Ḫilakku during the campaign of Shalmaneser III against Ḫiyawa, although it is uncertain whether Ḫilakku is to be identified with the land of Ḫirikka which was target of Ḫalparuntiyas's campaign according to his records.
+The king Ḫalparuntiyas of Gurgum might have attacked Ḫilakku during the campaign of Shalmaneser III against Ḫiyawa, although it is uncertain whether Ḫilakku is to be identified with the land of Ḫirikka which was the target of Ḫalparuntiyas's campaign according to his records.

-While both Ḫilakku and Ḫiyawa were mentioned in the records of the Neo-Assyrian king Tiglath-pileser III (Ḫilakku was not listed as one of his tributaries, showing that Ḫilakku had remained independent from Neo-Assyrian imperialism.
+Ḫilakku largely remained out of reach of Neo-Assyrian aggression, and, while both Ḫilakku and Ḫiyawa were mentioned in the records of the Neo-Assyrian king Tiglath-pileser III (Ḫilakku was not listed as one of his tributaries, showing that Ḫilakku had remained independent from Neo-Assyrian imperialism.